 Try This Instead – Plan a special meal (This can be at a restaurant.
 Nobody is forcing you to cook.) and invite friends, family, and anyone else meaningful in your life.
 Put yourself in the middle of a group of people who know you and love you in ways that go beyond merely your body.
 When you get to feeling like everyone is in a great relationship, and you’re not, it can really help to remind you of all the meaningful relationships you do have in your life.

 If All Else Fails

-So your kids will be with other family, your friends are too far-flung, and your family is too much of a problem to be worth it.
+So your kids might be with another family, your friends are too far-flung, and your family is too much of a problem to be worth it.
 Are you doomed to being completely alone this holiday season?
 When you’re feeling the urge to hibernate, it can be hard to shake that off.
-Some women just want to let the whole thing pass by, without ever getting out of bed.
+Some women just want to let the whole thing pass by without ever getting out of bed.

 The bottom line is this: you are not defined by your relationship status.
-Not at this time of year, or any other.
+Not at this time of year or any other time of year.

-Feeling pain and isolation around the holidays is normal, and expected.
-Your pain is real, and valid, and it can sometimes be a frightening thing to face down at a time of year when everyone is supposed to be so happy.
+Feeling pain and isolation around the holidays are normal and expected.
+Your pain is real and valid and it can sometimes be a frightening thing to face down at a time of year when everyone is supposed to be so happy.
 The most important thing I can offer my clients in times like these is hope.
 Hope is a rope, and you need to hang on.
-Rather than wallow in your situation, grab onto that hope and lift yourself into positivity, and friendship and love.
+Rather than wallow in your situation, grab onto that hope and lift yourself into positivity, and friendship, and love.

 If you are partners of sex addicts or ex-partners of sex addicts, don’t hesitate to reach out to me at Neulia Compulsion Solutions at any time.
 I work with people in your same situation every day — there is hope.